 “I don’t know.
 I was just about to go see myself.”

-Before she could say anything more, a figure flew past them both.
-Uncle Madhava sprinted down the road at a terrible speed unexpected of his advanced years.
-He didn’t care about his old aching bones.
-He prayed that Satya was also with the girls.
-Aunt Sulochana and the neighbour tried to run behind him but they couldn’t keep up.
-At the very edge of the village, on the turning leading into town, six girls were sitting on a patch of dry grass.
-Four of them were surrounded by their families, rushing to meet them.
+At the very edge of the village, on the turning that lead into town, six girls sat on a patch of dry grass.
+Four of them had reunited with their families.
 Two sat apart from the rest.
 One had her arms wrapped around the other.
 Two burly guards stood close behind these last two girls.

-“Satya,” Uncle Madhava cried joyfully, throwing his arms out.
+“Satya!”
+Uncle Madhava cried with joy, throwing his arms out.

-As the villagers started to return home, one of the guards approached Uncle Madhava.
+As the rest of the villagers returned home, one guard approached Uncle Madhava.
 “Are you Satya’s uncle?” he asked.
-“This is from Senapati Veerata,” he handed a large, red silk pouch.
+“This is from Senapati Veerata.”
+He held up a large red silk pouch.
 “It’s a reward for Satya.
 Please accept it.”

 “A reward?”
 Uncle Madhava looked surprised.

 “Senapati Veerata?”
 Aunt Sulochana’s worried inquiry pierced Satya’s heart.
-The weight of an explanation now rested on Satya’s shoulder.
 “Satya, what happened?”

 “Wait,” Uncle Madhava cautioned.
 “Let’s go back home first.
 We can speak later.”